The Ellis Semigroup of a Generalised Morse System: The Ellis Semigroup

 \begin{proof} By Proposition \ref{Propn4.4}, $x,y$ are proximal if and only if there exists $p\in E(X)$ such that $px=py$.
 Then for any $x\in X$ and any idempotent $u\in E(X)$, $ux$ is proximal to $x$: $u(x)=u(ux)$.
 Thus, if $x$ is distal, $ux=x$. \end{proof}

-Using the propositions above, we give a much shorter proof of \cite[Lemma 3.3]{HaddadJohnson}
+Using the propositions above, we give a much shorter proof of \cite[Lemma 3.3]{cJohnson}

-\begin{lem} For a minimal system $(X,T)$ over $\N$ or $\Z$ (or even more generally, any group $G$), if $X$ is not distal, then every minimal left ideal of $E(X)$ contains more than one idempotent. \end{lem}
+\begin{lem}[{\cite[Lemma 3.3]{HaddadJohnson}}] For a minimal system $(X,T)$ over $\N$ or $\Z$ (or even more generally, any group $G$), if $X$ is not distal, then every minimal left ideal of $E(X)$ contains more than one idempotent. \end{lem}

 \begin{proof} Assume $(X,T)$ is minimal not distal, and suppose $I\subset E(X)$ be a minimal ideal with only one idempotent $u^2=u\in I$.
-Since $X$ is minimal, Proposition \ref{Propn4.3} yields that for each $x\in X$, there is an idempotent $v\in I$ such that $vx=x$.
-Since $I$ has only one idempotent, $vx=x$ for all $x\in X$.
-So $ux=x$ for all $x\in X$, so $u=Id_X=T^0$, so $E(X)$ is a group.
+Since $X$ is minimal, Proposition \ref{Propn4.3} yields that for each $x\in X$, there is (some) idempotent $v_x\in I$ such that $v_xx=x$.
+Since $I$ has only one idempotent, we have that $v_x=u$ for all $x\in X$, i.e. that $ux=x$ for all $x\in X$.
+Thus, the single idempotent $u\in I$ acts as identity on all of $X$, i.e. $u=Id_X$.
+Therefore, $I=E(X)$.
+Since by \cite[Theorem 3.12 (e)]{EllisSquared}, the ideal $I$ can be partitioned into a disjoint union of groups of the form $uI$ for idempotent(s) $u\in I$, we conclude that $I=E(X)$ is a group.
 Then by Proposition \ref{Propn4.9}, $X$ is distal - a contradiction to the assumption that it is not. \end{proof}

+Similarly to the way in which Lemma \ref{Propn4.9} shows how the Ellis semigroup reflects the notion of distality, the Ellis semigroup can also be used to capture a special property of proximality. \begin{propn}[{\cite[Proposition 13.1]{EllisSquared}}] The Ellis semigroup $E(X,T)$ has exactly one minimal ideal if and only if proximality in $(X,T)$ is a transitive relation. \end{propn} Note that in general, the proximal relation is not transitive.
+For example, amongst the four fixed points of the Thue-Morse substitution, we see that $v$ is proximal to $w$ and $w$ is proximal to $\bar{v}$ but $v$ is definitely not proximal to $\bar{v}$.

-We begin with a generalisation of an analogue of a Lemma in \cite{HaddadJohnson}.
-This recasts their Lemma, which concerns IPCPs in dynamical systems over $\N$, in terms of idempotents in arbitrary dynamical systems over the same group:
+We continue with a generalisation of an analogue of \cite[Lemma 3.1]{HaddadJohnson}.
+This recasts their lemma, which concerns IPCPs (see Definition \ref{IPCPdef}) in $\N$-cascades, in terms of idempotents in arbitrary dynamical systems over the same group, hence generalising it:

-\begin{lem} Given an extension $(X,T)$ of $(Y,S)$, with $(X,T)$ and $(Y,S)$ dynamical systems over $\Z$ (or in general - dynamical systems over the same (semi-)group), the idempotents of $E(X)$ project to idempotents of $E(Y)$. \end{lem}
+\begin{lem} Given an extension $(X,T)$ of $(Y,T)$, with $(X,T)$ and $(Y,T)$ dynamical systems, the idempotents of $E(X)$ project to idempotents of $E(Y)$. \end{lem}

-\begin{proof} Given an extension $\pi:(X,T)\rightarrow (Y,S)$, by Proposition \ref{Propn2.10}, we have an induced homomorphism $\pi^*$ between enveloping semigroups, such that the diagram is commutative for all $x_0\in X$:
+\begin{proof} Given an extension $\pi:(X,T)\rightarrow (Y,T)$, by Proposition \ref{Propn2.10}, we have an induced homomorphism $\pi^*$ between Ellis semigroups, such that the diagram is commutative for all $x_0\in X$:

 Note that $\pi^*(pp')=\pi^*(p)\pi^*(p')$.
 Thus, if $u\in E(X)$ is an idempotent and $v=\pi^*(u)$, then $v\in E(Y)$ is also an idempotent:

 This proves the required result. \end{proof}